On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Conclusion

 \section{Conclusion}

 In this article, we have critically assessed the possibility of employing interpolatory spline bases for the purpose of mass lumping in isogeometric discretizations.
-Although non-interpolatory bases such as the B-spline basis are traditionally favored in isogeometric analysis, restoring interpolation helps recover some of the critical properties that forged the success of the spectral element method.
+Although non-interpolatory bases such as the B-spline basis are traditionally favored in IGA, restoring interpolation helps recover some of the critical properties that forged the success of SEM.
 However, extending those properties to spline functions has proven difficult and a full theory is still lacking.
 Most notably, \begin{itemize}[noitemsep] \item The convergence rate observed for the smallest eigenfrequencies and the solution of the initial boundary value problem is unclear and does not necessarily correlate with the rate of the underlying spline quadrature rule.
-Unfortunately, the arguments for proving the convergence of the spectral element method, based on the Strang lemma combined with the elementwise Bramble-Hilbert lemma, do not immediately extend to spline functions.
-Indeed, classical finite element analysis revolves around elements whereas spline spaces are built from knot vectors and follow a slightly different paradigm.
+Unfortunately, the arguments for proving the convergence of SEM, based on the Strang lemma combined with the elementwise Bramble-Hilbert lemma, do not immediately extend to spline functions.
+Indeed, classical FEA revolves around elements whereas spline spaces are built from knot vectors and follow a slightly different paradigm.
 Substituting elements with knot spans is not always that simple.
 The same problem arises for the analysis of spline quadrature rules. \item Lumping the mass matrix for interpolatory bases may produce negative eigenvalues and unstable, potentially diverging, solutions.
 The Demko points appear to be an exception (see Conjecture \ref{conj: quadrature_condition}) but we were unable to prove it.
 Nevertheless, the theory for classical polynomial quadrature suggests that stability and positivity of the weights go hand in hand since a counter-example for one is typically also a counter-example for the other.
 Moreover, sufficient accuracy of the quadrature rule allows proving positivity of its weights.
-However, for the Demko points and spline quadrature, it remains an open problem. \item Similarly to classical finite element methods on uniformly spaced nodes, lumping the mass matrix for interpolatory spline bases may deteriorate the critical time step.
+However, for the Demko points and spline quadrature, it remains an open problem. \item Similarly to classical FEM on uniformly spaced nodes, lumping the mass matrix for interpolatory spline bases may deteriorate the critical time step.
 However, just like classical FEM, this may be attributed to a poor choice of interpolation points.
 Although we have found a sufficient condition on the quadrature rule ensuring both positive weights and an increase of the critical time step, we are currently not aware of any explicit rule satisfying this condition.
 However, highly accurate quadrature rules might naturally resolve the issue, if one looks at how the proof of \Cref{lem: spectral_fem} could be extended to splines.
-Whether such rules are cheaply computable is yet another issue. \end{itemize} In summary, despite several appealing properties, interpolatory spline bases are still nowhere near mimicking their polynomial counterpart in the spectral element method.
-While this article certainly lays a steady basis, a strong theory that parallels the nodal quadrature method is still sought for isogeometric analysis.
+Whether such rules are cheaply computable is yet another issue. \end{itemize} In summary, despite several appealing properties, interpolatory spline bases are still nowhere near mimicking their polynomial counterpart in SEM.
+While this article certainly lays a steady basis, a strong theory that parallels the nodal quadrature method is still sought for IGA.
 Nevertheless, higher convergence rates are encouraging and a better choice of interpolation points might further improve the accuracy but this is left as future work.